 Penetrance versus Expressivity

-Egg colour of the rare Hawai'ian Oo'Aa bird is controlled by
+Egg colour of the endangered Hawai'ian Oo'Aa bird is controlled by

 a single locus, BLU, where the B allele is dominant

 As part of the recovery strategy, a pure-breeding blue-egg bird (BB) from one island is

 crossed with a pure-breeding white-egg bird (bb) from another island.
 Because all the

 offspring are Bb

 heterozygotes, they are all expected to show a uniform,